rolldeep/picnic_dws/README.md

 - How will the solution have to be adapted to efficiently process production data volumes?
+  >We can apply 3 optimization methods like indexing, data compression and chunking.
 - Which design patterns will be applicable in order to deploy the solution in production?
+  >Because of chuncking we can utilize multiple CPUs.
+Dask is a great way to do this in production.
 - Which software engineering best-practices and design principles can you apply?
+   >indexing, data compression, chunking and parallelism.
 ## Input data

 1. Three files provided by the wholesale supplier: